 - Occlusive moisturizers: Contain ingredients like petrolatum, shea butter, or lanolin to seal in moisture.

-- Facial oils or balms: Add comfort, softness, and a comfortable glow.
+- Facial oils or balms: Add deep nourishment, softness, and a healthy glow.

 - Sunscreen: Continue using SPF 30 or higher to protect against UV rays.

-- Barrier-supporting ingredients: Support the skin comfort: ceramides, nourishing lipids, and fatty acids.
+- Barrier-reinforcing ingredients: Help preserve skin density: ceramides, nourishing lipids, and fatty acids.

 Routine Tips